-Students will receive a Course Planning Page from their mentor teacher on Monday 31st July.
+Students will receive a Course Planning Page from their mentor teacher on the 30th of July.
 This will assist students to complete the online subject selection.
 An example of the page is included below.
-This form also includes important dates for subjection selection.
+This form also includes important dates for subject selection.